Home > French Words > French Phrases > YOU ARE HERE

-Are included a detailed explanation of what it is and how to use it in a conversation with an audio example.
-But wait, we also sprinkled some useful informations like synonym, dialogue example, slow pronunciation audio and more!
+Get prepared to learn all the things you need to know about the basic French sentence "Je vous en prie".
+Including a complete guide of what it is and how to use it in a casual conversation with an audio example.
+Plus, we also added super useful stuff like slow pronunciation audio, dialogue example, synonyms and more!

 “Je vous en prie” is used very often in daily life and is one of the most popular ways to express “You are welcome” in French.
 The most classic way is “De rien“, so if you have to keep in mind just one use “De rien” instead which will work in every situation.